About

 Talks (except for invited talks on the aforementioned papers)

-Kolmogorov Complexity and its Algorithmic and Cryptographic Benefits (invited, in Japanese), in Workshop on Mathematics of Next-Generation Cryptography for Secure Utilization of Quantum Information @ Kuyshu Univ. (hybrid), 2022, August.
+Kolmogorov Complexity and its Algorithmic and Cryptographic Benefits (in Japanese), in Workshop on Mathematics of Next-Generation Cryptography for Secure Utilization of Quantum Information @ Kyushu Univ. (hybrid), 2022, August.

 Hardness of Learning, Auxiliary-Input Cryptography, and Meta-Complexity (in Japanese), in the seminar for International Research Unit of Quantum Information @ Kyoto Univ. (zoom), 2021, July.